liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/00-intro.markdown

 # Using Liferay's Script Engine [](id=using-liferays-script-engine)

-@product@ provides a robust script engine that can be used to execute scripts.
+@product@ provides a robust script engine for executing Groovy scripts.
 The script engine is used on the backend to perform tasks like running workflow scripts, and you can use the script console in the Server Administration area of the Control Panel to execute scripts to perform repetitive user maintenance operations, bulk invocations of Liferay's API, or even system level operations.

 The tutorials in this section explain how to use Liferay's script engine and script console.
 They cover the following topics: